AikedeJongste/OpenCookerProject/README.md

 I want to start slowly and I am collecting skills and information.
 I'm also getting to know people that may be interested and want to help.
 I have worked for a startup that made 3D-printers so I have some knowledge of the process of building a machine.
 I can code and manage servers.
 And I can cook.
 Hehe.
 The first steps could be some drawings, some very simple recipies and maybe a list of features that a minimal viable product should have.

-## Do you want help?
-I have an idea!
+## Collaboration
+I haven't really started but I would like to hear ideas.
 Feel free to contact me, open a pull request or start by yourself.